-The full TYL Study Guide is a 96 page PDF.
+The full Study Guide is now well over 100 pages.
 That’s full of good things, including detailed descriptions of lots of books, including alternative suggestions to the top recommendations.
 But some readers may just want the unvarnished headline news.
 So here, excerpted from the current version of the full Guide, is a one-webpage mini-guide to some particularly good entry-level reading on the standard core mathematical logic curriculum (a step up from baby logic).
 NB:

 - This is a short Guide to getting started on teaching yourself mathematical logic (a serious and time-consuming business) not a short introduction to mathematical logic!